OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 After creating the raw transaction, you need to sign and broadcast it to the network.
 ### 3. Setting Valid Keyset on Parent Chain:

 The final step in deploying your Anytrust Orbit chain is to set up the valid keyset for your Data Availability Committee (DAC) on the parent chain.
-This keyset is essential for ensuring that the parent chain can verify the data from your Orbit chain.
-The process of generating keys and the keyset for your committee is comprehensively explained in our documentation (referenced as '#').
+This keyset is essential for ensuring the integrity of the certificates that the DAC signs when storing Orbit chain's data.
+The process of generating keys and the keyset for your committee is comprehensively explained in our documentation.
 Once you have your keyset, it needs to be established on the `SequencerInbox` contract of your Orbit chain on the parent chain.

 To facilitate this, we provide an API in Orbit SDK named `setValidKeysetPrepareTransactionRequest`.
 This API aids in setting the keyset on the parent chain.
 To use this API, you need specific information that you gathered in step 3.
 This includes the `upgradeExecutor` and `sequencerInbox` addresses of your Orbit chain, the generated keyset for your committee, and the account of the owner.